zulip/zulip/docs/subsystems/notifications.md

   following a topic (to get notifications for messages only within that topic in a stream).
-There are a lot of different workflows possible with Zulip's threading, and it's important to make it easy for users to setup Zulip's notification to fit as many of those workflows as possible.
+There are a lot of different workflows possible with Zulip's threading, and it's important to make it easy for users to set up Zulip's notification to fit as many of those workflows as possible.
 * **Message editing**.
 Zulip supports editing messages, and that interacts with notifications in ways that require careful handling: